hemantaph/gwsnr/docs/interpolation.md

 ## Nested 1D Cubic Spline Interpolation

-The Partial Scaling method relies on nested one-dimensional (1D) cubic spline interpolation to efficiently estimate the partial-SNR, for a new set of binary parameters.
+The Partial Scaling method relies on nested one-dimensional (1D) cubic spline interpolation (see [Interpolating with Cubic Hermite Splines](#interpolating-with-cubic-hermite-splines)) to efficiently estimate the partial-SNR, for a new set of binary parameters.
 This hierarchical approach avoids the complexity of multi-dimensional spline fitting by applying a sequence of 1D interpolations across each parameter dimension.

 To illustrate the process, consider the 2D case for a non-spinning system with a pre-computed grid of $\rho_{\frac{1}{2}}$ values over $M$ and $q$ parameter space.
 The interpolation proceeds in several key steps.
 First, the axis arrays for $M$ and $q$ are obtained, and the precomputed $\rho_{\frac{1}{2}}$ values are loaded from a pickle file.
 These $\rho_{\frac{1}{2}}$ values are defined for each $(M, q)$ pair on the grid.